zedrdave/advent_of_code/README.md

 Nearly went overboard with a binary-tree sweep search implementation, before deciding that brute-force was more than enough.
 Which is good, because I would have been screwed for 3.2.

+*Note: watching [this guy's 5 mins solution](https://www.youtube.com/watch?v=tMPQp60q9GA) made me realise how hilariously off-base I was, in bothering with even the slightest degree of abstraction, rather than brute-forcing the sets of points.
+Decidedly not a natural competitive-coder here.*

 ### 3.2

 Made code clearer, life easier and bugs rarer, by implementing a quick wrapper class `Point(x, y)`: dealing with `p.x`/`p.y` rather than `p[0]`/`p[1]`…